CW: extensive discussion of shit & adjacent topics

 Again, I'm not particularly fond of the idea of the ancient Greeks' and Romans' communal shitting rooms, but given an unideal architectural context that is not of our own devising, and the fact that occasionally we will face urgent situations of various kinds that conflict with others' privacy, I think it would be a good thing for us all to accept that both bodily privacy and/or the desire to never smell shit—while definitely the preference of the many—cannot and should not be considered sacrosanct.
 I think, too, that a number of accidents or other misfortunes might be avoided if we were all on the same page with this (or at least trying to be).

 In many households, even in North America, people get on just fine with this sort of understanding among one another, without even necessarily sharing any affinity for a word like “nudism” or “naturism”; my understanding is that this usually happens in the context of nuclear families.
-Parents are okay seeing each other naked (if they ever had a sexual relationship, they've probably seen each other naked a lot), and they don't really care about their younger kids being naked or sitting on a toilet (whatever) or being seen naked or sitting on a toilet themselves (possibly good for kids' psychological development, but in any case not worth worrying about).
+Parents are okay seeing each other naked (if they ever had a sexual relationship, they've probably seen each other naked a lot), they don't really care about their younger kids being naked, and they are also okay with those younger kids seeing Mommy or Daddy naked (which is possibly good for kids' psychological development, but in any case not worth worrying about).